mqttiotstuff/MyMQTTNodeIOT/README.md

 a common stack implemented in NodeMCU, using lua, implements :

 - sensors and actuator registry

 - MQTT message queue

 - Connection and restart handling

 ## Controlling Agents

-As the device can be used as either dumb sensors , agents have been implemented to support "high level" decisions.
+As the device can be used as either dumb sensors , agents python (or any other languages can be added to implement support for "high level" decisions), For example :

+ - location based triggering
+ - trigger based on planning
+ - inter device control (multiple device for controlling)
+ - display and feedback orchestration

 Led display control, animations are done using agents implemented in python.

-# Software Stuff needed
+# Software Stuff materials needed for setup

 Installing Mosquitto on RPI linux : [http://jpmens.net/2013/09/01/installing-mosquitto-on-a-raspberry-pi/](http://jpmens.net/2013/09/01/installing-mosquitto-on-a-raspberry-pi/)

 # Hardware Stuff needed